Boomerang (Italian TV channel): History

 The channel launched exclusively on Sky Italia on 31 July 2003, airing the classic Hanna-Barbera cartoons such as Courage the Cowardly Dog, Johnny Bravo, The Flintstones and many other classics, taken directly from the Cartoon Network schedule.

 From 20 December 2008 on channel 610 of Sky, along with Cartoon Network, the channel Boomerang +1 launched, airing the same schedule as Boomerang just one hour behind.

-From 20 December 2013 due to frequency changes the channel began to air in the 14:9 ratio, and from 16 September 2015 along with the original feed it switched to 16:9.
+From 20 December 2013 due to frequency changes, the channel began to air in the 14:9 ratio, and from 16 September 2015 along with the original feed it switched to 16:9.

-On 2 February 2015 it rebranded to the new logo.
+Since 2 February 2015, the channel has been rebranding the network, adopting the new logo. and the new graphics, concurrently with international versions, of the channel.

+Since 16 September 2015, the original version of the channel has been broadcast in 16:9 wide format.

+From 1 December 2023, the channel transmits, in high definition on the streaming platform Now and on the satellite platform, of Sky Italia on channel 609.
+The channel will leave Sky Italia on 31 December 2026; it is unknown if it will shut down.

 Boomerang +1

 Boomerang +1 is a timeshift channel launched on 20 December 2008 that airs the same schedule as Boomerang, just one hour behind.
-The channel also usually temporarily rebrands to special programmings dedicated to classic shows.
+The channel also usually temporarily rebrands to special programmes dedicated to classic shows.